-Storage: Database source files are stored within the native operating system root directory on the server.
+- Storage: Database source files are stored within the native operating system root directory on the server.
 The name and directory path of database files can be specified according to a user's needs.
-Users can add new files to a full tablespace by storing them as logical files.
+Users can add new files to a full tablespace by storing them as logical files. - Safeguard Data: All settings for full backup and incremental backup are userdefined.